 27 June 2018: First wave clients not identified as having an excluding vulnerability will start to be exited from the SRSS program (including basic financial support).
 Around 1,500 people likely to be affected nationally.

-9 August 2018: The first group of first wave clients who have been exited will lose income support.
+9 August 2018: The first group of first wave clients who have been exited have lost income support.

-16 August 2018: The first group of first wave clients who have been exited will lose all SRSS support.
+16 August 2018: The first group of first wave clients who have been exited have lost all SRSS support.

 Initial indications from the Department were that people would be assessed as to their “job-readiness” before potential exit from the SRSS program.
 The most recent information is that job readiness will not form a measure of eligibility.
 Rather, SRSS providers and the Department will assess a person’s vulnerability.